-A great believer in doing the work to get the work done, bag designer and fiber artist Myrna Giesbrecht has developed a routine to balance the nitty gritty of running a business with the need to create original, one-of-a-kind art bags that are the core of her business.
-Each bag is a new canvas for Myrna’s textile creations, and she both plans and experiments until the work is finished.
+A great believer in doing the work to get the work done, textile and jewelry artist Myrna Giesbrecht has developed a routine to balance the nitty gritty of running a business with the need to create jewelry, textile art, and one-of-a-kind art bags.
+Each piece is a new canvas for Myrna’s creations, and she both plans and experiments until the work is finished.
 But she doesn’t let the process overwhelm her.
 Myrna is disciplined in maintaining both studio and office time to help her creative business grow.

 How did you find yourself on an artist’s path?
 Always there?
 Lightbulb moment?
 Dragged kicking and screaming?
 Evolving?